jrogol/ReadySetBake/README.md

 Files are organized into following folders:

 * [Assets](https://github.com/jrogol/DRIVE2020/tree/master/Assets): `.pdf` version of the [presentation](https://github.com/jrogol/DRIVE2020/blob/master/Assets/ReadySetBake.pdf) and other images.
-* [Data](https://github.com/jrogol/DRIVE2020/tree/master/Data): Six `csv` files used in throughout the presentation
+* [Data](https://github.com/jrogol/DRIVE2020/tree/master/Data): Six `csv` files used in throughout the presentation and workshop.
   - [data-raw](https://github.com/jrogol/DRIVE2020/tree/master/Data/data-raw): Raw files from which the data were created.
 For more, see below.
 * [Markdown](https://github.com/jrogol/DRIVE2020/tree/master/Markdown/): Three R Markdown documents, one for each "challenge," along with a CSS file used in "The Showstopper."
   - [The Signature](https://github.com/jrogol/DRIVE2020/tree/master/Markdown/1-TheSignature.Rmd)
   - [The Technical](https://github.com/jrogol/DRIVE2020/tree/master/Markdown/2-TheTechnical.Rmd)
   - [The Showstopper](https://github.com/jrogol/DRIVE2020/tree/master/Markdown/3-TheShowstopper.Rmd)
-* [R](https://github.com/jrogol/DRIVE2020/tree/master/R/): `.R` files containing R scripts shown during the presentation.
+* [R](https://github.com/jrogol/DRIVE2020/tree/master/R/): `.R` files containing R scripts shown during the presentation and workshop.
 * [Reports](https://github.com/jrogol/DRIVE2020/tree/master/Reports/): The `pdf`, `html` and `md` files created from the R Markdown documents.
 See the sections for the individual challenges for more details.

 ## The Data

-The files in the [`data/data-raw`]() folder were obtained from the  [Kaggle Fundraising Data set](https://www.kaggle.com/michaelpawlus/fundraising-data), curated by [Michael Pawlus](https://github.com/michaelpawlus).
+The files in the [`data/data-raw`](https://github.com/jrogol/DRIVE2020/tree/master/Data/data-raw) folder were obtained from the  [Kaggle Fundraising Data set](https://www.kaggle.com/michaelpawlus/fundraising-data), curated by [Michael Pawlus](https://github.com/michaelpawlus).

 * `data_science_for_fundraising_contact_reports.csv` provides data from 196 anonymized contact reports.
 Originally included with the [Data Science for Fundraising](http://nandeshwar.info/ds4fundraising/) book by Asutosh Nandeshwar and Rodger Devine.
 * `data_science_for_fundraising_donor_data.csv` contains data for 34,000 anonymized constituents.
 Originally included with the [Data Science for Fundraising](http://nandeshwar.info/ds4fundraising/).
-* lasala_das_2018.xlsx` was created by Michael Lasala for his presentation _"You Ain't Seen Nothing Yet": Intro to Data Analysis and Visualization in Excel_ at the 2018 Data Analytics Symposium.
+* `lasala_das_2018.xlsx` was created by Michael Lasala for his presentation _"You Ain't Seen Nothing Yet": Intro to Data Analysis and Visualization in Excel_ at the 2018 Data Analytics Symposium.

 To better reflect data seen in the wild, the files in the [`data` folder](https://github.com/jrogol/DRIVE2020/tree/master/Data/) were adapted from the above using the [`createData.R` script](https://github.com/jrogol/DRIVE2020/blob/master/Data/data-raw/createData.R).